sagemathinc/cocalc/src/dev/docker/README.md

     docker rm smc
     docker run --name=smc -d -v ~/smc:/projects -p  127.0.0.1:80:80 sagemathinc/sagemathcloud

-where 8080 is some port on your remote machine.
-After doing that, the **only way** to access your SMC server is to type the following on your personal computer
+Then the **only way** to access your SMC server is to type the following on your local computer

     ssh -L 8080:localhost:80 username@remote_server

-then open your web browser to http://localhost:8080
+and open your web browser to http://localhost:8080

 ### Make all users admins